 When it comes to buying a camera, there are many factors to consider.
 It can be hard to know where to start, but this guide will help you choose the right beginner camera.

 The first thing you need to decide is what type of camera you want.
 There are three main types: digital SLRs (DSLRs), mirrorless cameras, and compact cameras.

 DSLRs are the most popular type of camera, offering excellent image quality and a wide range of features.
 They are suitable for both beginners and experienced photographers.
 DSLRs are often thought of as bulky, but there are DSLRs available in both mirrorless and compact camera sizes.

 Mirrorless cameras are growing in popularity, as they offer many of the features of DSLRs but are smaller and lighter.
+Usually these are not cheap cameras, but there are still DSLR cameras under $500.
 They are ideal for travel photography and street photography.
 It is something more portable than a DSLR or other interchangeable lens camera.

 Another important consideration is sensor size.
 Sensors come in different sizes, from tiny sensors found in compact cameras to large sensors found in DSLRs and mirrorless cameras.

 Smaller sensors can be more challenging to work with, as they can produce images that are noisier and less detailed than larger sensors.
 They also have smaller pixels, so it is more difficult to capture large prints or crop images without losing detail.